Mary Church Terrell: Legacy and honors

+Suffs

+Terrell was a secondary figure in the 2024 musical Suffs along with her daughter, Phyllis Terrell as important viewpoints to the gaps in the white led suffrigist movements as well as their active involvement in both female and black rights movements.
+Along with Ida B. Wells, the two represent competing viewpoints in how the two movements intersected, with Terrell playing the active diplomat and Wells the challenger.
+She is played by Anastacia McCleskey in the PBS Great Performance stage recording of the broadway musical.

 Marriage and children

 On October 18, 1891, in Memphis, Church married Robert Heberton Terrell, a lawyer who became the first black municipal court judge in Washington, DC.
 The couple first met in Washington, DC, when Robert visited the home of Dr. John Francis, where Mary was living.
 Soon after meeting, Francis offered Mary the opportunity to teach at the M Street High School, in the Greek and Latin Department, which Robert was the head of.

 Prior to being engaged in a committed relationship, both Mary and Robert showed interest in pursuing others as romantic partners.
 Documentation from Mary's diary and letters that she wrote in both French and German in order to practice her language proficiency contain proof of correspondence with other men besides Robert.
 In Robert's courting letters to Mary, he mentions other women as well, though it is undetermined whether he mentioned them to make Mary jealous or for other reasons.

 However, once Mary Church returned from her travel in Europe, she returned to her work at the M Street High School where she rekindled her romance with Robert.
-While she had been away, Robert became a lawyer, though it is speculated that he regretted leaving his teacher job but he wanted to have an income in which he could afford to propose to Mary and support their life together.
+While she had been away, Robert became a lawyer; it is speculated that he regretted leaving his teacher job but sought an income that would enable him to propose to Mary and support their life together.

-As a couple, Mary and Robert ran in many academic circles; Robert was a leader in the Washington D.C NAACP Chapter, and a part of the Music, Social, and Literary Club.
+As a couple, Mary and Robert ran in many academic circles; Robert was a leader in the Washington D.C.
+NAACP Chapter, and a member of the Music, Social, and Literary Club.

-The early years of their marriage were marked by personal tragedy when Terrell experienced a late-term miscarriage, still-birth, and had one baby who died just after birth before their daughter Phyllis Terrell was born in 1898.
-She was named after Phillis Wheatley.
-The Terrells later adopted her niece, Mary.
+The early years of their marriage were marked by personal tragedy: Terrell experienced a late-term miscarriage and a stillbirth; another baby died just after birth.
+In 1898, their daughter Phyllis Terrell was born; named for Phillis Wheatley, she would survive to old age.
+Terrell later adopted another daughter, Mary.

-Mary Church's miscarriage had lasting effects on her marriage to Robert; she suffered long-term health complications which sent her into a deep depression.
+Mary Church's miscarriage had lasting effects on her marriage to Robert; she suffered long-term health complications that sent her into a deep depression.
 Prior to her miscarriage, she had learned of her friend Thomas' lynching, and not long after learning of his death and losing her child, she began to suffer physically and mentally.
-Eventually, Terrell began to focus on anti-lynching activism and spoke publicly about black women's health, utilizing her past trauma and experiences to inform her message.
-Through both her family life and public activism, Terrell modeled the ideals of professional and domestic achievement that she emphasized for African American women nationwide and aided in her activism.
+Eventually, Terrell began to focus on anti-lynching activism and spoke publicly about black women's health, using her past trauma and experiences to inform her message.
+Through her family life and public activism, Terrell modeled the ideals of professional and domestic achievement that she emphasized for African American women nationwide.